-Additionally, often times the most influential terms and clauses in any employment contract are the ones that are not present.
-With the advent of productivity-based employment agreements, it is imperative that any provider have an employment agreement reviewed before it is executed.
+Additionally, often the most influential terms and clauses in any employment contract are the ones that are not present.
+With the advent of productivity-based employment agreements, any provider must review an employment agreement before it is executed.
 Attorney Robert Chelle has practical experience drafting and reviewing provider contracts for nearly every specialty.

-New residents, attending doctors, doctors entering into their first employment contract, or established doctors looking for new employment can all benefit from a thorough contract review.
+A thorough contract review can benefit new residents, attending doctors, doctors entering their first employment contract, or established doctors looking for new employment.
 By employing an experienced attorney for your representation, you can ensure that you will be able to fully understand the extensive and complex wording included in your contract.
-By having a full and complete understanding of the contract, you will be in a better position to make your own decision on whether or not you want to enter into the agreement which will affect your career life for years to come.
+By having a complete understanding of the contract, you will be in a better position to decide whether or not you want to enter into the agreement, which will affect your career life for years to come.

-The financial benefits gained from having your contract reviewed and negotiated by an experienced healthcare attorney far outweigh the costs associated with a review.
+The financial benefits gained from having your contract reviewed and negotiated by an experienced healthcare attorney far outweigh the costs of a review.
 You are a valuable resource, and you should be treated and respected as such.
-Attorney Robert Chelle will personally dedicate his time to make sure that you are fully protected and will assist you in the contract process so that your interests are fairly represented.
+Attorney Robert Chelle will personally dedicate his time to ensure you are fully protected and will assist you in the contract process to represent your interests fairly.

 Every contract is unique.
 However, nearly all contracts for health care providers should contain several essential terms.
-If these essential terms in the contract are not spelled out in contracts, disputes can arise when there is a disagreement between the parties as to the details of the specific term.
-For instance, if the provider is expecting to work Monday through Thursday and the employer is expecting the provider to work Monday through Friday, but the specific workdays are absent from the Agreement; who prevails?
+If these essential terms are not spelled out in contracts, disputes can arise when there is a disagreement between the parties regarding the details of the specific term.
+For instance, if the provider expects to work Monday through Thursday and the employer expects the provider to work Monday through Friday.
+Still, the specific workdays need to be included in the agreement.
+Who prevails?